-Regulation of the physical therapy profession
+Regulation of the physiotherapy profession

-The World Confederation for Physical Therapy (WCPT) advocates for regulation of the physical therapy profession through recognised and valued systems.
-These systems should assure protection of the public through mechanisms including responsible self-governance of physical therapists.
+World Physiotherapy advocates for regulation of the physiotherapy profession through recognised and valued systems.
+These systems should assure protection of the public through mechanisms including responsible self-governance of physiotherapists.

-Models of professional regulation vary between countries and are influenced by many factors, including the system of government, the health system and the history of the profession.
+Models of professional regulation vary between countries and are influenced by many factors, including the system of government, legislation, the health system and the history of the profession.
 In order to be effective, any system of regulation must take into account the economic, political and cultural context in which the system is being implemented.

-WCPT recognises that physical therapists may be regulated through a legislated system that includes licensing or registration by the profession or an external regulatory authority.
-Alternatively, in some countries, the profession is regulated by physical therapists meeting membership criteria for the professional organisation.
+World Physiotherapy recognises that physiotherapists may be regulated through a legislated system that includes licensing or registration by the profession or an external regulatory authority.
+Alternatively, in some countries, the profession is regulated by physiotherapists meeting membership criteria for the professional organisation.

-Physical therapy is an internationally recognised health profession which must only be practised by qualified physical therapists.
-1 Where required by state or national legislation, they are entitled to hold a valid registration/licence to practise physical therapy and/or use the title physical therapist.
-2 In the absence of regulatory legislation, physical therapists are recognised through their eligibility for membership in the WCPT member organisation in that country, in so far as one exists.
+Physiotherapy is an internationally recognised health profession which must only be practised by qualified physiotherapists.(1) Where required by state or national legislation, they are entitled to hold a valid registration/licence to practise physiotherapy and/or use the title physiotherapist (2).
+In the absence of regulatory legislation, physiotherapists are recognised through their eligibility for membership in the World Physiotherapy member organisation in that country, in so far as one exists.

-WCPT encourages member organisations to work towards a system of regulation that focuses on the public interest.
+World Physiotherapy encourages member organisations to work towards a system of regulation that focuses on the public interest.
 Such a system will promote trust and confidence in the profession.
-The system can achieve this through mechanisms that ensure only physical therapists, who are duly educated and competent, are able to use the title physical therapist or physiotherapist.2
+The system can achieve this through mechanisms that ensure only physiotherapists, who are duly educated and competent, are able to use the title physiotherapist or physical therapist (2)